afghanelyas/Final_Project_Docs/content/002-chapter_2.md

 Navas, 1989]
 ![EER 2](content/Erdiagram.png)

-### EER Model Diagram
-The EER model includes all of the concepts introduced by the ER model.
-Additionally it includes the concepts of a subclass and superclass (Is-a), along with the concepts of specialization and generalization.
-Furthermore, it introduces the concept of a union type or category, which is used to represent a collection of objects that is the union of objects of different entity types.

 ### Use Case Diagram
 A use case diagram at its simplest is a representation of a users interaction with the system that shows the relationship between the user and the different